NurSayed42/legalAi/README.md

 ## 1. Problem Statement

-Legal research in Bangladesh is largely manual: lawyers and researchers search through thousands of judgements and hundreds of acts to find relevant precedent, then manually check that a citation actually supports the point being argued.

-A naive "chatbot on top of case law" is unsafe for this domain — a generic LLM will:
-- **Hallucinate citations** — cite an act, section, or case number that doesn't exist, or exists but doesn't say what the model claims.
-- **Answer confidently on weak retrieval** — give a definite answer even when nothing relevant was actually found.
-- **Ignore precedent hierarchy** — treat a High Court Division observation the same as a binding Appellate Division ruling.
-- **Ignore conflicting precedent** — different cases on the same subject with opposite outcomes, presented as if there's one clean answer.
-- **Guess at outcome predictions from an underspecified situation** instead of asking for the missing facts first.

-This project's goal was a system where every answer is traceable to real source text, where the model's own outputs are checked before being shown to the user, and where the system knows when it doesn't have enough to answer.
+In Bangladesh, real people's cases — a family fighting over inherited land, a worker unfairly dismissed, someone wrongly accused — often hinge on whether their lawyer can find the *right* precedent in time.
+That precedent is buried across tens of thousands of judgements and hundreds of statutes, with no searchable, unified way to check it.
+Junior lawyers and law students spend days on research that a senior lawyer's intuition would shortcut in minutes — and even then, a missed or misapplied precedent can mean a client loses a case they should have won.

+Handing this job to a generic AI chatbot makes the problem worse, not better — because a fluent, confident answer is more dangerous than no answer at all when:
+- It **invents a citation** that doesn't exist, or misquotes a real one — and a lawyer repeats it in a filing without realizing.
+- It **answers confidently on thin evidence**, when the honest answer is "not enough precedent was found."
+- It **treats a lower court's passing remark as equal to a binding Supreme Court ruling**, misleading someone about how strong their legal ground actually is.
+- It **hides the fact that precedent is split** on an issue, when knowing that split is often the most important thing a researcher needs to know.
+- It **guesses at how a case will turn out** from a vague description instead of asking what's actually missing — turning a research tool into a source of false confidence.

+The real cost of these failure modes isn't a bad demo — it's a wrong legal opinion someone acts on.

+## 2. The Solution

+This project builds a legal research assistant that treats *trustworthiness* as the primary design constraint, not an afterthought bolted on at the end.
+Every answer is traceable to a real judgement or statute section; every citation the model generates is checked against the actual retrieved text before it reaches the user; the system explicitly measures whether it found enough to answer at all, and says so when it hasn't; and when precedent genuinely conflicts, that conflict is surfaced instead of papered over.
+In short: it's built to know the difference between "I found a clear answer" and "I'm guessing" — and to never present the second as the first.

 ---

-## 2. Data
+## 3. Data

 | Source | What | Count | Scraper |
 |---|---|---|---|